cardano-foundation/CIPs/CIP-0072/README.md

          "properties":{
             "action":{
               "type":"string",
-              "enum":["REGISTER", "UPDATE", "DE-REGISTER"],
+              "enum":["REGISTER", "UPDATE", "DE_REGISTER", "DE_REGISTER_ALL"],
               "description":"Describes the action this certificate is claiming.
-I.e 'REGISTER', for a new dapp; 'UPDATE' for a new release or 'DE-REGISTER' for dApp de-listing request."
+I.e 'REGISTER', for a new dapp; 'UPDATE' for a new release or 'DE_REGISTER' for dApp version de-listing request and DE_REGISTER_ALL if a dApp developer wants to de-register all dApp versions in one call."
             },
             "releaseNumber":{
                "type":"string",